ARCHIVES

 Those creating and modifying Medicare legislation and reimbursement know exactly what they are doing.
 Criteria for each CPT code must remain vague and undefined in order to give the insurance company the power to deny our claims if they feel our services aren’t necessary.
 Insurance companies don’t understand our role and the power of occupational therapy To them, if a patient is considered “functional”, they no longer require skilled occupational therapy intervention.

 When it comes down to it, insurance companies are businesses.
 They aren’t in the business to provide occupational therapy to everyone who needs it.
 They are looking to provide as few services as possible so they can make a profit.
+For this reason, it is crucial to accurately document the services rendered during each patient visit when submitting claims to insurance companies, as this supports billing, insurance reimbursement, and compliance with coding standards.

 Knowledge is power when it comes to occupational therapy CPT codes